CodecoolGlobal/el-proyecte-grande-sprint-1-java-balint1026/README.md

 ## Setup Instructions

-To set up and run the Chess Puzzle Project locally, follow these steps:
+To set up and run the project locally, follow these steps:

 1. Clone the repository to your local machine. git clone https://github.com/CodeCoolGlobal/el-proyecte-grande-sprint-1-java-balint1026.git